-How does NAWRB give me an exceptional membership experience?
+How does NAWRB give me an exceptional consortium experience?

 Who does NAWRB promote my business to?

-NAWRB has direct ties to REO outsourcers, servicers, financial institutions and government entities involved in the disposition and short sale of REO.
-NAWRB regularly uses federal and state initiatives to monitor current usage and advocates for increased utilization of women-owned businesses.
-Many institutions respond with requests for access to our network of member businesses, providing a consistent flow of referrals to our members.
+NAWRB has direct ties to asset management companies, REO outsourcers, servicers, financial institutions and government entities.
+NAWRB regularly uses federal and state initiatives to monitor current usage and promotes increased utilization of women-owned businesses.
+Many institutions respond with requests for access to our network of consortium businesses, providing possible referral opportunities to our participants.

 I hear NAWRB talk a lot about federal contracting.
 What exactly does NAWRB do regarding federal contracts?